-- Describes Partial Reconfiguration as implemented in the Vivado toolset. - Assumes familiarity with FPGA design software, particularly Xilinx® Vivado® Design Suite. - Is written specifically for Vivado Design Suite Release 2017.1.
-This release supports Partial Reconfiguration for the following products: - 7 Series devices: Nearly all Virtex®-7, Kintex®-7, Artix®-7, and Zynq®-7000 All Programmable SoC devices. - Spartan®-7 devices are not supported. - Artix-7 7A12T and 7A25T are not supported. - Zynq-7000 devices with a single-core processor (Z-7007S, Z-7012S, Z-7014S) are not supported. - UltraScaleTM devices: - Place and route and bitstream generation is enabled for all production devices except the VU440.
-Access to this device is available upon request. - Bitstream generation is disabled by default for ES2 devices, but place and route can still be performed.
+- Describes Partial Reconfiguration as implemented in the Vivado® Design Suite. - Assumes familiarity with FPGA design software, particularly Xilinx® Vivado Design Suite. - Is written specifically for Vivado Design Suite Release 2019.1.
+This release supports Partial Reconfiguration for the following products: - 7 Series devices: Nearly all Virtex®-7, Kintex®-7, Artix®-7, and Zynq®-7000 SoC devices. - Spartan®-7 devices are not supported. - Artix-7 7A12T and 7A25T are not supported. - UltraScaleTM devices: - Place and route and bitstream generation is enabled for all production devices. - Note: Access to the VU440 is not restricted in this release.
+However, expect memory usage to be higher for this device than all others, potentially exceeding 64MB. - Bitstream generation is disabled by default for ES2 devices, but place and route can still be performed.

-- UltraScale+TM devices: - Place and route and bitstream generation is enabled for these production devices: KU9P, KU15P, VU3P, VU7P, VU9P, VU13P, ZU7EV, ZU9EG, ZU19EG. - Place and route is enabled for these devices, as well as engineering silicon (ES1, ES2) versions of the above devices: KU5P, KU11P, KU13P, VU11P, ZU3EG, ZU5EV, ZU11EG, ZU15EG.
+- UltraScale+TM devices: - Place and route and bitstream generation is enabled for all production devices including all Zynq UltraScale+ RFSoC devices. - Place and route is enabled for all Virtex UltraScale+ 58G PAM4 devices, but bitstreams are gated by a parameter as device support is still beta. - Place and route is enabled for many engineering silicon (ES1, ES2) versions of UltraScale+ devices.
 Bitstream generation is disabled by default for these devices.